dincerefe/ilk-web-sayfam/README.md

 ## My first web page

-This is my first web page.
+index.html is my first web page.

+index2.html is the detailed version of index.html